It's Rush Limbaugh and the Excellence in Broadcasting Network.

 Right there from state-controlled Washington Post.

-As of last week, Obama seemed to be turning a corner politically, but it's hard to imagine the White House hunkering down and doing nothing else in the wake of the Tucson rampage in the first hours after the shootings before many details were known.
+But it's hard to imagine the White House hunkering down and doing nothing else in the wake of the Tucson rampage in the first hours after the shootings, before many details were known.

-Obama spoke to the nation from the state dining room to herald Gifford's strength and to deplore the violence.
+Obama spoke to the nation from the state dining room to herald Gifford's strength and deplore the violence.

 The president might also decide to add the shootings to the themes woven into the State of the Union address he is scheduled to give on January 25th.